JWiggins973/SNHU-305/README.md

 ### Briefly summarize your client, Artemis Financial, and its software requirements.
 Who was the client?
 What issue did the company want you to address?

+Artemis Financial is a consulting company that develops individualized financial plans for its customers.
+The financial plans include savings, retirement, investments, and insurance.
+They are looking for a way to modernize its current web based application to better protect client data and finacial information.

 ### What did you do well when you found your client’s software security vulnerabilities?
 Why is it important to code securely?
 What value does software security add to a company’s overall well-being?